zhales05/node-api-server-tutorial/README.md

 <pre>
 npm start
 </pre>
-and accessing the URL 'http://yourserver:4200'
+and accessing the URL 'http://yourserver/node'

-If you havent opened port 4200, do so in your EC2 console.

 You should see that you havent set up the '/pokemon' route

-First add the route and make sure it works when you access 'http://yourserver:4200/pokemon'
+First add the route and make sure it works when you access 'http://yourserver/node/pokemon'
 <pre>
-router.get('/pokemon', function(req, res) {
+router.get('/node/pokemon', function(req, res) {
   console.log("In Pokemon");
 });
 </pre>